 Hattusha is at Hisar, 19310 Boğazkale/Çorum.

-Ephesus is an ancient city worth visiting and well-preserved landmark of Turkey.
+Ephesus is an ancient city worth visiting and a well-preserved landmark of Turkey.

 Ephesus was once an important port town and key trading post of the Mediterranean.